 The factory clutch is pretty stout, but the extra pedal effort had never really bothered me.
 I've heard plenty of complaints over the years about how "stiff" it is, but in my opinion, that is the price you pay for a performance-oriented, cable-actuated clutch.
 Unfortunately (or fortunately, depending on your point of view), the factory 11" Valeo clutch, that once was easily obtained through Ford Racing (M-7560-D46), has been discontinued, so aftermarket replacements have become the norm.
 If you really want to obtain a Valeo clutch as a replacement, their part number for the '03/'04 Cobra kit is (or was) 52802032.

 Actually, it is possible to buy the factory parts through Ford (in remanufactured form), but most enthusiasts change out their clutch with one of the many sets produced by a variety of manufacturers out there such as McLeod, Spec, Fidanza, and Centerforce.
-My choice here since I actually am upgrading: the Centerforce Dual-Friction (DF-800075).
-Coincidentally, Ford Racing sells the same package under their part number M-7560-T46, although that one is meant for 26-spline input shafts.
+My choice here: the Centerforce Dual-Friction (DF-800075).
+Coincidentally, Ford Racing lists the same package under their part number M-7560-T46, although that one is meant for 26-spline input shafts.

 Without making too much of a sales pitch, the thumbnail graphic from Centerforce does a great job of showing the finer points of their DF clutch line, along with the cutaway images above.
 It is common knowledge that as the RPM's rise, the pedal force with this clutch will decrease while the clamping force greatly increases - fine by me.
 Although the single-disc clutches are still "old-school" and dual-disc clutches have been gaining popularity over the years - especially as power levels have increased - I have no doubt this clutch is still a solid performer.
 I'll admit that some kits such as the McLeod RST and Centerforce DYAD are intriguing, but I'm still set on the DF for now.